 Album: Fog / Shrine

 A team-up between Burial and The Bug is without a doubt the ultimate wet dream of any UK Bass fan (only way to make it better would be to add Andy Stott to the mix, I think), and since the planets aligned or some sh*it, William Emmanuel Bevan and Kevin Martin have decided to create a new alias, known as Flame 1, and release a two-track record, turning this dream into reality.
-I would be lying if I say that I wasn’t a little bit worried when I’ve heard about it, because the latest works of both these artists, despite being interesting and fun to listen, seemed to miss some consistency and felt more like the search for a new direction than a proper stylistic statements.
+I would be lying if I say that I wasn’t a little bit worried when I’ve heard about it, because the latest works of both these artists, despite being interesting and fun to listen, seemed to miss some consistency and felt more like the search for a new direction than a proper stylistic statement.
 But, my God, in this new release these two beautiful English bastards know perfectly what they are doing.
-The fat, persistent, bass and drums, trademark of The Bug, are thrown into Burial’s echoing ambient spaces and continuously filtered in a anxious variation between bulky and bony, giving you the impression that the tracks are actually dissolving themselves while you are listening.
+The fat, persistent, bass and drums, a trademark of The Bug, are thrown into Burial’s echoing ambient spaces and continuously filtered in an anxious variation between bulky and bony, giving you the impression that the tracks are actually dissolving themselves while you are listening.
 So if you love one or both of these artists (as I do), you should just sit your ass down and listen to the perfect mix of two of the sounds that has defined the last decade of UK electronic dance music that is Fog / Shrine and hope that the first Flame 1 LP will take less time to be released than Burial’s third LP.

 Artist: Sega Bodega

-London based producer Sega Bodega is well known to often gift his fans with free-download mixtapes, like the two very enjoyable releases of the Soundtrack Series (also know as SS), in which he pays homage to his favorites movies reworking with his own abrasive style short parts of their soundtracks.
+London based producer Sega Bodega is well known to often gift his fans with free-download mixtapes, like the two very enjoyable releases of the Soundtrack Series (also known as SS), in which he pays homage to his favorites movies reworking with his own abrasive style short parts of their soundtracks.
 With Vs. Sega offers us a series of brilliant mash-ups between very popular pop songs, such as Cardi B’s “Bodak Yellow” or Nicki Minaj’s “Your Love”, and underground club bangers, like Niki Istrefi’s “Chambers” or Pan Daijing’s “Very Uncomfortable, Please”, that will got you hooked no matter what.
-Moreover the subtlety of the selection has the amazing power to remove the boundaries between mainstream and underground, giving a new complexity to a material that is by definition accessible while making what is uncommon and less-known familiar as well.
-I know that including a release which basically consists in a work of mixing and filtering in a series of review may seem a little unorthodox but, since I consider mixing tracks as a proper art, I think that Vs. (which I hope to become a serial release as well) undeniably deserves a spot on Weekly Soundscape for the fantasy and the creativity behind it (other then the technical skills necessary to realize such a smooth mix).
+Moreover, the subtlety of the selection has the amazing power to remove the boundaries between mainstream and underground, giving a new complexity to a material that is by definition accessible while making what is uncommon and less-known familiar as well.
+I know that including a release which basically consists in a work of mixing and filtering in a series of review may seem a little unorthodox but, since I consider mixing tracks as a proper art, I think that Vs. (which I hope to become a serial release as well) undeniably deserves a spot on Weekly Soundscape for the fantasy and the creativity behind it (other than the technical skills necessary to realize such a smooth mix).
 And since we are all poor af and need good music to dance our sadness away go here and download it for free!

 Artist: Soft As Snow